-The Non-Executive Directors also met without the presence of Management or Executive Director half yearly at the conclusion of each second and fourth quarter Board meeting.
+The Non-Executive Directors also met without the presence of Management or Executive Director on a half yearly basis.
 The Chairman of the Board, who is also Non-Executive Director, would collate the feedbacks from such session and communicates to the CEO on any concerns or feedbacks raised by Non-Executive Directors as appropriate.